 Black and poor Richmonders are being priced out of the city limits, which has major implications for the city’s political balance of power.
 2020 ended a 50-year period in which Richmond had been a majority-Black city.

 The Virginia Defender

 Established in 2005 as The Richmond Defender, The Virginia Defender is a free community newspaper, published quarterly for the Virginia Defenders for Freedom, Justice & Equality.
 Print distribution is 16,000 and statewide.
 The online publication launched in Summer 2020.

-Statement by member of the Virginia Defenders for Freedom, Justice & Equality Joseph Rogers regarding the night of June 1, 2020.
+Statement from the Steering Committee of the Virginia Defenders for Freedom, Justice & Equality, regarding the September 8, 2021 removal of Richmond’s Robert E. Lee statue.